upcmd/updocs-content/logs/c0151_vvvvv.md

       Name: "",
       Do: {
         {
-          "cmd": "Have you got a little taste of using the UPcmd?\n", "name": "print"
+          "name": "print",
-        }
+          "cmd": "Have you got a little taste of using the UPcmd?\n" }
       },
       Dox: <nil>,